danbates2/emonDC/README.md

 - It can function as independent unit, self-powered from either the generator or battery, using a buck-regulator module, storing the data to a local MicroSD card, keeping time with on-board RTC and coin-cell.
 - Radio transmission of data possible through RFM69Pi module.
 - Voltage divisions for reference voltages easily modified by soldering for maximum resolution for given system.
+- The I2C port can connect control boards for power management, in development.

 ### Measurement of direct current (DC).